Logo

 Some examples of tokenized real-world asset projects include:

-• Ondo Finance: Focuses on bringing yield-bearing, cash-like instruments on-chain through tokenized exposure to traditional fixed-income products.
+• Ondo Finance: Focuses on tokenized exposure to yield-bearing, cash-like instruments, often built around traditional fixed-income products.

 • Centrifuge: Specializes in tokenizing real-world receivables and routing them into on-chain financing structures.

-• Maple Finance: Builds on-chain credit markets where real-world lending activity is represented and managed through blockchain-based infrastructure.
+• Maple Finance: Supports on-chain credit markets where real-world lending activity is represented through blockchain-based infrastructure.

-• Goldfinch: Targets real-world lending by connecting on-chain capital with off-chain borrowers and credit arrangements.
+• Goldfinch: Connects on-chain capital with off-chain borrowers and credit arrangements to enable real-world lending.

-• Securitize: Provides infrastructure for issuing and managing tokenized securities with an emphasis on compliance and investor access controls.
+• Securitize: Provides infrastructure for issuing and managing tokenized securities with a strong emphasis on compliance and investor controls.

 Reviews 0